bobbypine/Rolex/README.md

 AD statistics are collected monthly, pricing data is collected weekly on Fridays.

-Interested in exploring the relatedness of AD footpring expansion/contraction and the grey market.
+Interested in exploring the relatedness of AD footprint expansion/contraction and the grey market.